-For years, Bermuda wasn't known for its cuisine; the food was too often bland and lacking in flavor.
+For years, Bermuda wasn’t known for its cuisine; the food was too often bland and lacking in flavor.
 However, the culinary scene has notably changed.
-Chefs seem better trained, and many top-notch (albeit expensive) restaurants dot the archipelago.
-Italian food is in vogue, as is Chinese.
-(On the other side of the coin, fast food, including KFC, has arrived, too.)
+Chefs are better trained, and many top-notch (albeit expensive) restaurants dot the archipelago.
+They represent almost every major cooking tradition (Chinese food, pub grub, French bistros, etc.) except for the traditional foods of the island itself.
+You’ll find few places serving the staples the islanders lived on for centuries, which included shark hash, mussel pie and Hoppin’ John, a traditional side dish of black-eyed peas and rice.

-Seafood -- Any local fisherman will be happy to tell you that more species of shore and ocean fish -- including grunt, angelfish, yellowtail, gray snapper, and the ubiquitous rockfish -- are found off Bermuda's coastline than in any other place.
+SEAFOOD.
+Any local fisherman will be happy to tell you that more species of shore and ocean fish—including wahoo, tuna, mahi, snapper, and the ubiquitous rockfish—are found off Bermuda’s coastline than any other place.

 Shark isn’t as popular on Bermuda as it used to be, but many traditional dishes, including hash, are made from shark.
 Some people use shark-liver oil to forecast the weather; it’s said to be more reliable than the nightly TV report.
 The oil is left in the sun in a small bottle.
 If it lies still, fair weather is ahead; if droplets form on the sides of the bottle, expect foul weather.